 - Check your blood sugar level.
 If you do this before and 1 to 2 hours after eating, you will be able to see how food affects your blood sugar level.

 - Use a food record (What is a PDF document?) to keep track of what you eat and your blood sugar results.
 At each regular visit with your dietitian or certified diabetes educator, or whenever you think your meal plan needs adjusting, you can review your food record.

 - Get more help.
-The Canadian Diabetes Association offers information on its website to help people learn how to count carbohydrate, measure and weigh food, and read food labels.
+Diabetes Canada offers information on its website to help people learn how to count carbohydrate, measure and weigh food, and read food labels.
 See the Where to Go From Here section below for the web address.
 Also, you will need to talk with a registered dietitian or a certified diabetes educator to build a plan that fits your needs.

 Other Works Consulted

 - Campbell AP, Beaser RS (2010).
 Medical nutrition therapy.
 In RS Beaser, ed., Joslin's Diabetes Deskbook: A Guide for Primary Care Providers, 2nd ed., pp. 91-136.
 Boston: Joslin Diabetes Center.

 - Franz MJ (2012).
 Medical nutrition therapy for diabetes mellitus and hypoglycemia of nondiabetic origin.
 In LK Mahan et al., eds., Krause's Food and the Nutrition Care Process, 13th ed., pp. 675-710.
 St Louis: Saunders.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine